 When an alert has been triggered, it will appear in the Dashboard.
 For more instructions, please read this guide about how to configure Alerts to a question.

 6. Under the Tags section, you have the opportunity to tag your question.
 By tagging your questions, you can easily find the questions if you also added them to the company library.

 7. The next section is Languages and here you can add translations to the question to give respondents the possibility to answer in a language they feel comfortable with.

 We recommend you let a colleague review your translations as subtle nuances in languages can make a big difference in how a question or statement is perceived.
 For more instructions, please read this guide: How to add translations to your questions

 8. Last but not least, choose which Color you want to use in your question.
-We've chosen colours that work well in our interface with regards to readability, contrast, etc.
+We've chosen colors that work well in our interface with regards to readability, contrast, etc.